Planning for Healthcare Costs in Retirement: Why Medicare Isn’t Enough

 • Supplies: Books, Notebooks, Pens, Etc.

-Just as important, here are a list of expense that are NOT considered a "qualified expense" for purposes of tax free withdrawals from a 529 account:
+Just as important, here is a list of expenses that are NOT considered a "qualified expense" for purposes of tax-free withdrawals from a 529 account:

 • Transportation & Travel: Expense of going back and forth from school / college